ChoKssa/EEN1037_Web_Application/doc/frontend_specification.md

 - `/dashboard/`
   - Managers should see a dashboard summarizing all current machine statuses, but also the ability to drill down and view summaries for different collections of machinery.
 They can also view the ranking of machines with the most breakdowns.
 Information should be presented as dynamic graphs via **Chart.js** or **D3.js**, and they can export a global report as a CSV or PDF file.
   - Technicians and Repairers should see the status of the machines to which they are assigned, but they can click on a "see more" button to redirect to `/machines`.
+  - Buttons should redirect to `/machines/` and `faults` for more details.

 ---